sybrew/the-seo-framework/readme.txt

 * Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
 * Fixed: Robots.txt sitemap wasn't pointed to correctly with mapped domains on Multisite sites.
 * Fixed: Bug for Home Title in the breadcrumbs when the homepage is a page.
 Because of the bugfix, the LD+Json cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
+* Fixed: Cache naming bug in taxonomy and terms admin pages displaying the front page description.
-* Removed: /wp-includes/ blocking through robots.txt, this was accidentally added long ago and the removal should resolve issues with Google Webmaster Tools.
+* Removed: /wp-includes/ blocking through robots.txt, this was accidentally added a long time ago and the removal should resolve issues with Google Webmaster Tools.

 **For developers:**
 /
 * Added: New function `AutoDescription_Render::the_home_url_from_cache( $force_slash )`.
 * Added: New function `AutoDescription_Generate::parse_og_image( $image_id, $args )`, parses image to a maximum of 1500px width or height based on biggest factor and saves it if not yet parsed, returns the URL of the parsed image.
 * Added: New function `AutoDescription_Render::get_the_real_ID()`.
 Fetches the real ID for all pages, posts, terms, taxonomies and CPT, including WooCommerce and AnsPress.
+* Added: New function `AutoDescription_Sanitize::s_description()`.
+Removes spaces and breaks from the description and created a clean flowing single line.
+Sanitizes as well.
 * Added: New filters.
-(TODO document robots filters in TSF home && argument filters && cpt sitemap filters).
+(TODO document robots filters in TSF home && argument filters && cpt sitemap filters && auto_description filter && the_seo_framework_description_args).
-* Added: Static caching for the current page in ld+json breadcrumbs.
-* Improved: Default arguments for the title, url and image are now auto-correcting when called to incorrectly.
+* Added: Generation time output on the URL and Description when debugging is activated.
+* Added: Removal of all `wp_title` filters prior to execution to reduce theme load.
+This is done at `init` priority `1`.
+* Added: Removal of all `pre_get_document_title` filters prior to execution to reduce theme load.
+This is done at `init` priority `1`.
+* Changed: `pre_get_document_title` filter priority is now `10`, was `99` for easier manipulation.
+This is run at `init` priority `1`.
+* Changed: Rewritter `AutoDescription_Generate::generate_description_from_id()` as it was previously built upon bugfixes and chance.
 * Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
-* TODO: Changed: `the_description()` function parameters have now been put into an arguments array.
+* Changed: `AutoDescription_Generate::generate_description()` function parameters have now been put into an arguments array.
+This array is passed onto the following functions as well: `AutoDescription_Generate::description_from_custom_field()` and `AutoDescription_Generate::generate_description_from_id()`
+* Improved: Default arguments for the title, url and image are now auto-correcting when called to incorrectly in some scenarios.
+Keep an eye out on the error log if you're using the parsers directly.
 * Fixed: `AutoDescription_Generate::get_separator()` didn't listen to the escape parameter because of the cache.
 This function has been reworked for better caching.
 * Removed: `$args['post_id']` argument from the title functions as it was unused.
 Use `$args['term_id']` instead.
+* Removed: 2nd argument ($tt_id) from `AutoDescription_Generate::generate_excerpt()`.
+Use the first argument ($post_id) instead.
 * Cleaned up code.

 /** NOTE CACHED ITEMS CHANGE **
 / TODO Should look at error log consistently before pushing tag.

-**About: Divi Compatibility**
-/
-TODO explain what has changed
+/ TODO test separator changes throughout the plugin interface and frontend

 = 2.4.3.1 - Naming Things =